Cyclic quantum engines enhanced by strong bath coupling: Strong coupling cycle

 \subsection{Results}

 By applying the method described above, we present results for cases in which $r_z=1/2$ and $r_x=\sqrt{3}/2$.
-For simplicity we also assume the interaction between the TLS and each bath to be along the same $z$-direction, $V_j=\sigma_z$, and consider the bath spectral densities to be in an underdamped Brownian oscillator form \cite{Garg_1985} \bea J_j(\omega) = \frac{\alpha_j\Gamma_j\omega^2_{0,j}\omega}{(\omega^2_{0,j}-\omega^2)^2+\Gamma^2_j\omega^2}. \eea Here, $\alpha_j$ is the reorganization energy of the $j$th bath, $\omega_{0,j}$ is the location of the maximum of $J_j(\omega)$, and $\Gamma_j$ is the spectral width.
-For the simulation results below we integrate the hierarchy (\ref{eq:heom}) using the HEOM solver of the Python package QuTiP \cite{Johansson_2013,Lambert_2023}, assuming a Matsubara decomposition of the bath correlation functions.
+For simplicity we also assume the interaction between the TLS and each bath to be along the same $z$-direction, $V_j=\sigma_z$, and consider the bath spectral densities to be in an underdamped Brownian oscillator form \cite{Garg_1985} \bea J_j(\omega) = \frac{\alpha_j\Gamma_j\omega^2_{0,j}\omega}{(\omega^2_{0,j}-\omega^2)^2+\Gamma^2_j\omega^2}. \eea Here, $\alpha_j$ measures the coupling strength between the system and the $j$th bath, $\omega_{0,j}$ is the location of the maximum of $J_j(\omega)$, and $\Gamma_j$ is the spectral width.
+For the simulation results below we integrate the hierarchy (\ref{eq:heom}) using the HEOM solver of the Python package QuTiP \cite{Johansson_2013,Lambert_2023}, with $c_{jk}$ and $z_{jk}$ obtained from the Matsubara decomposition of the bath correlation functions.
 In Appendix \ref{app:numeqtime} we outline how the equilibration time of the isochores is determined by integrating the HEOM until convergence to the steady state $\rho^j_S$ is reached at time $t=\tau^{\text{eq}}_j$.
 We also opt for resonant bath conditions throughout, whereby $\omega_{0,j} = \omega_{j}$, $\omega_c=0.5\omega_h$, $\Gamma_h = \Gamma_c = 0.05\omega_h$, $\beta_h\omega_h = 0.5$, and $\beta_c\omega_h = 2.5$.